Course - Intelligent Text Analytics and Language Understanding - TDT4310

 Learning outcome

-Students should have a basic and hands-on understanding of the currently used frameworks and methods for text analytics and natural language understanding, in particular the application of machine learning methods to text analytics.
+Students should have a basic and hands-on understanding of the currently used frameworks and methods for text analytics and natural language understanding, in particular the application of machine learning methods and large language models to text analytics and generation.

 Learning methods and activities